Kick (video game): Ports

 In 1982, an Atari 2600 version of the game was commissioned by Midway as part of a planned attempt at entering the home video game market.
 Ultimately deciding against it, Midway sold the port to CBS Electronics, where, despite being nearly complete, it was cancelled for unknown reasons.
 In 2019, a prototype cartridge was discovered and the ROM was released online.

 Reception

 Electronic Games wrote in 1983 that the game had been unsuccessful despite "top-notch background graphics and special sounds for effects.
 Can you imagine a game featuring Pac-Man that didn't make it?
 Kick Man is it."
 The Commodore 64 version was somewhat better received, gaining a Certificate of Merit in the category of "1984 Best Arcade-to-Home Video Game/Computer Game Translation" at the 5th annual Arkie Awards.

 Legacy

-Utopia Software published a clone called Pinhead for the Atari 8-bit family in 1982.
+Utopia Software published a clone called Pinhead for Atari 8-bit computers in 1982.